aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

 ### Step 3: Add Amazon DynamoDB (user-table) as Event Source for `add-new-user-bmi` Lambda

-When a new user signup, the app captured their height and weight.
-Using this, we need calculate their BMI which will be used later to provide diet suggestions.
+When a new user signup, the app captures their height and weight.
+Using this, we need to calculate their BMI which will be used later to provide diet suggestions.

-In this step, we will setup configure Amazon DynamoDB as an event source to `add-new-user-bmi` Lambda function.
+In this step, we will configure Amazon DynamoDB as an event source to `add-new-user-bmi` Lambda function.

 - Go to AWS Lambda console.
 - Click `add-new-user-bmi` function.